Vijay-2005/gemini_mcp/README.md

 For questions that may benefit from comprehensive information:
 ```
-Use the ask_gemini_with_search tool to answer: What are the latest developments in quantum computing?
+Use the ask_gemini_with_web_search tool to answer: What are the latest developments in quantum computing?
 ```

 Try search-enhanced responses for planning:
 ```
-Use the ask_gemini_with_search tool to find information about weather patterns and based on that, keep using the tool to build up a great day out for someone who loves food and parks
+Use the ask_gemini_with_web_search tool to find information about weather patterns and based on that, keep using the tool to build up a great day out for someone who loves food and parks
 ```

 ## How It Works